damianhakert/damianhakert.github.io/source/jobs/developer/index.html.md

     * Leads development of projects that lead to a significant improvement of the overall performance and scalability of GitLab

-## Application Security Specialist
+## Security Specialist

-An Application Security Specialist is a developer who focuses on ensuring that GitLab and associated applications are as secure as possible.
+An Security Specialist is a developer who focuses on ensuring that GitLab and associated applications are as secure as possible.

 Requirements: